tubaplayerdis/BRCE/README.md

 ### Todo:

  - Fix weather commands to look more realistic
+ - Remove traces of speed command and remove it from helplist and readme
  - Bug test with a closed and open beta.

 ### Commands